milvus-io/community/blog/en/deep-dive-5-real-time-query.md

 - `msgID`: Message ID, the ID of the query message assigned by the system.
 - `collectionID`: The ID of the collection to query (if specified by user).
 - `execPlan`: The execution plan is mainly used for attribute filtering in a query.
-- `service_ts`: Service timestamp will be updated together with 'tsafe' mentioned above.
+- `service_ts`: Service timestamp will be updated together with `tsafe` mentioned above.
 Service timestamp signifies at which point is the service in.
 All data inserted before `service_ts` are available for query.
 - `travel_ts`: Travel timestamp specifies a range of time in the past.
 And the query will be conducted on data existing in the time period specified by `travel_ts`.
 - `guarantee_ts`: Guarantee timestamp specifies a period of time after which the query needs to be conducted.
 Query will only be conducted when `service_ts` > `guarantee_ts`.